-Jesus sends the Holy Spirit to empower his disciples as they carry the good news of his kingdom to the nations of the world.
+Jesus sent the Holy Spirit to empower his disciples as they shared the good news of his Kingdom to the nations of the world.

 Read Scripture Part I

 Jesus' followers received the Holy Spirit on Pentecost and became filled and equipped to spread the good news that would restore God's Kingdom over the world.
 Through persecution, followers of Jesus were scattered, but they continued to preach, and the church at Antioch was born.

 This church grew into the first multiethnic, international Jesus community, from which missionaries were sent throughout the world to preach about Jesus, the Jewish Messiah and risen King of all nations.
 Paul even continued to preach despite imprisonment and wrote important letters to the churches.

 The Spirit came upon Jesus' new covenant family with wind and flames—symbols of God's presence—and filled and empowered them to speak in all languages.